alarmfox/enclave-benchmark/docs/web/source/inner-working.rst

 - intel-rapl:0:2 -> dram

-The application reads the `energy_uj` file which contains an energy counter corresponding to microjoule.
+The application reads the `energy_uj` file which contains an energy counter corresponding to microjoules.

 The application creates a `csv` file in the form of `<package>-<component>.csv` with 2
 columns:

-- timestamp: when the measurement occured in nanoseconds;
+- timestamp: when the measurement occurred in nanoseconds;
 - microjoule: value of the `energy_uj` file

 Interfacing with Gramine
 ------------------------
-Gramine is a toolkit to convert already existing application in enclave using SGX.
-Every Gramine application is a based on a `manifest` which contains the description of the application and facilitates trusted files, disk encryption and OS-separation.
-The manifest is a TOML file that can be preprocess using Jinja2 templates.
+Gramine is a toolkit to convert already existing applications into enclaves using SGX.
+Every Gramine application is based on a `manifest` which contains the description of the application and facilitates trusted files, disk encryption, and OS separation.
+The manifest is a TOML file that can be preprocessed using Jinja2 templates.

 Building a Gramine application from Rust
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Gramine provides a Python library to automate the process of creating Enclaves.
-Using PyO3, the application uses the `graminelibos` Python library and builds enclave from a default manifest included in `src/constants.rs`.
+Using PyO3, the application uses the `graminelibos` Python library and builds enclaves from a default manifest included in `src/constants.rs`.
 Building a Gramine-SGX application means: